khalaf1-web/Khalaf1/README.md

 # Cybersecurity Incident Report
 Description: Authored a comprehensive report detailing a simulated cybersecurity incident, including timeline, analysis, impact assessment, containment, eradication, and recovery steps.
 This project showcases an understanding of incident response procedures and technical writing.
-#  View Incident Report:View Incident Report
+#  View Incident Report: View Incident Report
 Incident Report Analysis
 Description: Conducted an in-depth analysis of an existing incident report, identifying strengths, weaknesses, and areas for improvement in the response process.
 This demonstrates critical thinking and analytical skills in evaluating security events.
 # Link: View Incident Analysis